Reading on Empathy with guest reader Sheng-Wen Lo

 Readers can attend the session either online or offline.
 Please sign up via firstname.lastname@example.org with the subject line ‘Reading on Empathy no. III’.
 The text will be sent to registered readers one week before the event.
 The session is in English and hosted at the SEA Foundation premises.
 We will take notes for our study purposes.

-For more suggestions for reading, check out the recommended reading fold #01 on Empathy.
+For more suggestions for reading, check out the Empathy recommended reading .